julelang/manual/src/concurrency/channels.md

 ## Unbuffered Channels

 Unbuffered channels have no buffer.
 When data is attempted to be received from an unbuffered channel, if no data has been sent to the channel, execution is blocked until data is sent.
-When attempted to sent data to the channel, it waits for the completion of other send operation if any, and when the coroutine gains control of channel, it sends the data to the channel and blocks execution until the data is received.
+When attempted to sent data to the channel, it waits for the completion of other send operation if any, and when the thread gains control of channel, it sends the data to the channel and blocks execution until the data is received.

 To initialize an unbuffered channel, the `make` function can be used by providing the desired channel type.
 For example: